AbelValencia/bouncing-ball/README.md

 See how a ball is created on the screen and bounces from side to side while changing its speed.

 ## Usage
-Just open the program in your browser and entertain yourself by watching the ball bounce.
+Just open the index.html file in your browser and entertain yourself by watching the ball bounce.

-## Support
-You can tell people where to go for help regarding your project (example: email, Twitter, etc.).

 ## Roadmap
-This section could include any future fixes or improvements you might be planning for your project.
+I have no plans to further develop this project.